-Building a Winning Brand Strategy for TikTok 2020
+Building a Winning Brand Strategy for TikTok in 2020

 Boasting over 2 billion downloads worldwide, here’s how your company can utilise TikTok; the fastest growing social media app.

-By now I’m sure you’ve heard the hype about TikTok, the latest social media app to ravage Gen Z. While loosely known as the social network for amateur music videos, TikTok is actually much more than that; and could be your ticket to quickfire brand awareness and virality.
-Whether that gets delivered to users through audio, video, or a catchy hashtag, is up to your digital approach and strategy.
+While loosely known as the social network for amateur music videos, TikTok is actually much more than that; and could be your ticket to quickfire brand awareness and virality.
+Whether that gets delivered to users through audio, video, or a catchy hashtag, comes down to your digital approach and strategy.

 SO, WHAT’S IN IT FOR MY BRAND?